v.1.5 – Effective Date: June 30, 2022

 We use different methods to collect data from and about you including through:

 - Direct interactions.
-You may give us your Identity and Contact Data by filling in forms or by corresponding with us by post, phone, email, live interaction, or otherwise.
+You may give us information by filling in forms or by corresponding with us by post, phone, email, live interaction, or otherwise.
 This includes personal data you provide when you:

 - apply for our products or services;

 - request marketing to be sent to you;